b3-exmo/b3-exmo.github.io/docs/Scripture/Book of Mormon/Representation of Women.md

 Out of [337 proper names](https://eom.byu.edu/index.php/Book_of_Mormon_Names) in the Book of Mormon, [six women are mentioned by name,](https://eom.byu.edu/index.php/Women_in_the_Book_of_Mormon)and three of them are mentions of biblical women (Eve, Sarah, and Mary).
 Sariah and Abish are, by BoM standards, individuals with depth.
 Isabel, one of the three BoM-exclusive women, is [simply a harlot](https://www.churchofjesuschrist.org/study/scriptures/bofm/alma/39?lang=eng&id=3-5#p3).
 Not only just mentioned in passing, but she's got a reputation for "[stealing] the hearts of many", and Alma stresses this infraction as "grievous", shaming Corianton for not tending to "the ministry wherewith thou wast entrusted".
 Out of few examples, this one named woman seems to have placed the salvation and religious standing of Corianton, just by having hormones.

 I'm not a teenage girl, nor was I ever.
 I had role models like Nephi, being tall in stature and is always right and is definitely not a self-insert of Joseph Smith.
 Teenagers are a volcano of hormones and impulses.
-Should I believe that this book was "[[Book of Mormon/index#For our day, or for JS’ day?|written for our time]]" still?
+Should I believe that this book was "[[Scripture/Book of Mormon/index#For our day, or for JS’ day?|written for our time]]" still?
 I'll again emphasize that this isn't my own experience, but if I were to find an example of a male escort that corrupted the righteous women in scripture, jeopardizing their standing with God, all while struggling to keep my own pants on, I imagine I'd be strongly affected by that.
 How many LDS women grew up with this idea that their self-restraint is the only thing keeping righteous men from damnation?

+&nbsp;

 ## Anonymity
 There are numerous mentions of women as anonymous, faceless people.
 How often are they simply reduced to sexual purposes?